openbmc/hiomapd/Documentation/mboxd.md

                   receive.
 flash.c -   Contains the functions for performing flash access including
                   read, write and erase.
-mboxd_lpc.c -     Contains the functions for controlling the LPC bus mapping
+lpc.c -     Contains the functions for controlling the LPC bus mapping
                   including pointing the bus so it maps flash and memory. mboxd_msg.c -     Contains the handlers for the mbox commands which the daemon can receive.